javalent/admonitions/README.md

 ## Rendering Code Blocks inside Admonitions

-Code blocks may be nested inside admonitions using a method similar to (Nesting Admonitions)[#Nesting-Admonitions] above.
+Code blocks may be nested inside admonitions using a method similar to [Nesting Admonitions](#Nesting-Admonitions) above.

 Additionally, for a single layer, the `~~~` markdown codeblock syntax may be used: